EMPOWER participants to fulfill their God-given potential

 Caris Kenya targets young single mothers who are marginalized and live in poverty in the Malindi, Kenya area.
-We began with 60 desperate single mothers in 2008 due to a teenage pandemic along the coast of Kenya.
+We began with 60 desperate single mothers in 2008.
 Our youngest participant became pregnant when she was eleven and our oldest had seven children by age 24.
-We now have 2,309 participants in Caris Kenya programs, with 1,945 in the women's empowerment program.
-We also have 120 young adult orphans in the trades learning program and 119 youth being trained how to make better life choices and 125 men in the the Caris Men's program.
+We now have 5,000 participants in Caris Kenya women’s programs, with 20,000 beneficiaries.

 True transformation takes place when character and world view are changed.
 So our approach is holistic and not only aims to change poverty results and behavior but also aims to refocus the mindset and worldview that causes continued poverty.
 This begins by imparting faith, hope and love.